 Please note that we may process your personal data without your knowledge or consent, in compliance with the above rules, where this is required or permitted by law.

-We will not disclose your personal information to a third party unless you agree for us to do so, we are required to do so by law or It is required in the exercise of duties as an office holder.
+Other than to companies within the SFP Group, our professional advisers, or our service providers acting as processors we will not disclose your personal information to a third party unless you agree for us to do so, we are required to do so by law or It is required in the exercise of duties as an office holder.

 We have put in place appropriate security measures to prevent your personal data from being accidentally lost, used or accessed in an unauthorised way, altered or disclosed.
 In addition, we limit access to your personal data to those employees, agents, contractors and other third parties who have a business need to know.
 They will only process your personal data on our instructions and they are subject to a duty of confidentiality.